saltyorg/docs/docs/sandbox/apps/goaccess.md

 ## What is it?

-[GoAccess](https://goaccess.io/){: target=_blank rel="noopener noreferrer" } is an open source real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
+[GoAccess](https://goaccess.io/) is an open source real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.

 It provides fast and valuable HTTP statistics for system administrators that require a visual server report on the fly.